“The bad news is time flies. The good news is you’re the pilot.” – Michael Altshuler

 — Michael Altshuler

 This powerful statement captures a universal truth with stunning simplicity.
 We all feel the swift, unstoppable passage of time.
 It can feel like a current pulling us along, regardless of our wishes.
 Yet, the quote doesn’t leave us in despair.
 Instead, it hands us the controls, transforming a sense of helplessness into one of profound empowerment.
+Understanding the bad news is time flies. the good news is you’re the quote origin helps us recognize that we control our response to time’s passage.
 It suggests that while the clock will always tick, the direction of our journey is ultimately up to us.

 The Unrelenting Pace of Time

-This perception isn’t just a feeling; it’s a common human experience.
-Psychologists have studied how our perception of time changes as we age.
+This perception isn’t just a feeling; it’s a common human experience that psychologists have extensively studied.
+Our perception of time changes as we age.
 For a child, a summer seems endless.
 For an adult, seasons can change in the blink of an eye.
 The routine of adult life can make days blend together, accelerating our sense of time’s passage.
 This relentless forward motion is the “bad news” because it’s a resource we can never get back.
 Every moment spent is gone forever, which highlights the importance of how we use it.

 Taking Command of the Cockpit

-This concept is closely related to the psychological principle of an internal locus of control.
+This concept connects closely to the psychological principle of an internal locus of control.
 People with a strong internal locus of control believe they have the power to influence events and their outcomes.
 In contrast, those with an external locus of control often feel that outside forces dictate their lives.
-Research consistently shows that a proactive mindset leads to greater success and personal satisfaction. .
+Research consistently shows that a proactive mindset leads to greater success and personal satisfaction.
+The wisdom behind the bad news is time flies. the good news is you’re the quote origin reinforces this truth.
 Taking the pilot’s seat means making conscious choices instead of letting life just happen to you.
-Source

 How to Be an Effective Pilot for Your Life